 Out of all my investments, the Roth IRA is my favorite account.
 Why?
 It is because I won’t have to pay any tax on the gains in this account.
 I don’t plan to withdraw until I’m 60 and not having to pay any tax or penalty at that point is a plus.
-See the end of the post for the qualification flow chart.
+(See the end of the post for the qualification flow chart.)
 Additionally, if we really need some money due to an emergency, I can withdraw the contribution with no penalty.
 The Roth IRA will also give us more tax strategy options when we finally withdraw from our retirement funds.
-We can avoid the higher tax bracket by mixing the withdrawals from regular and Roth IRA.
+We can avoid the higher tax bracket by mixing the withdrawals from both the traditional and Roth IRA.

-I was assuming that everyone knew how to contribute to a Roth IRA, but recently I found out that some of our readers would like more information.
-So today I’m going to go over how to start contributing to a Roth IRA.
+Previously, I assumed that everyone knew how to contribute to a Roth IRA, but recently I found out that some of our readers would like more information.
+So today I’ll go over how to start contributing to a Roth IRA.

 Save up some money